j-nez/alx-airbnb-database/normalization.md

 - all entity tables have primary keys for unique identification of values
 - all values of each respective column in the entity tables have the same datatype
 - every attribute in each table is unique (no repeated fields)
-- all columns contain atomic values
+- all columns contain atomic values (atomicity)

 Second Normal Form